-Implant Dentures are appliances that replace an entire arch of missing teeth and use implants for retention and support.
-Retention determines how well the dentures will keep from “popping loose.”
-Support is a measure of how stable your dentures will feel.
+Implant Dentures are appliances that replace an entire set of missing teeth and use implants for stability.

-Regular dentures rely on your gums for retention and support.
-Even in the best-case-scenario, retention and support with "regular dentures" are dramatically less than if implants were to be used.
-Dentures in the lower jaw are typically problematic as they move around and never feel “quite right.”
+Regular dentures rely on your gums for stability.
+Even in the best-case-scenario, stability with "regular dentures" is dramatically less than if implants were to be used.
+Dentures in the lower jaw are typically more problematic as they move around and never feel “quite right.”

-By using implants, the prosthesis can be anchored securely to greatly improve the patient’s ability to eat, speak, and laugh freely without fear that their dentures will come loose.
+By using implants, the new set of teeth can be anchored securely to greatly improve the patient’s ability to eat, speak, and laugh freely without fear that their dentures will come loose.

-There are two basic types of implant dentures: Overdentures and Fixed Dentures:
+There are two basic types of implant dentures: Overdentures and Permanent Dentures: